numba/numba/docs/source/proposals/extension-points.rst

 Proposed changes
 ''''''''''''''''

-The class-based API can feel clumsy, we could add  a functional API for some of the template kinds:
+The class-based API can feel clumsy, we can add a functional API for some of the template kinds:

 .. code-block:: python